nirre7/ignite-diff-purge/README.md

 # Ignite diff PURGE

-[ignite](https://github.com/infinitered/ignite) based customized version of [rn-diff-purge](https://github.com/react-native-community/rn-diff-purge/), all credit should go to the authors of that great tool!
+[Ignite](https://github.com/infinitered/ignite) based customized version of [rn-diff-purge](https://github.com/react-native-community/rn-diff-purge/), all credit should go to the authors of that great tool!

+For Ignite with Expo please click [HERE](https://github.com/nirre7/ignite-expo-diff-purge)

 ## What?